Steven-Klavins/steven-klavins-website/README.md

 In this project I used Javascript, React, NodeJS, Particles-JS, JSX, CSS, Axios, the Github API and Framer Motion

-### Animation

-The majority of animation on the site was achieved with Framer Motion.
-This includes component transitions, the blinking cursor animation on the welcome page, and the message animation on the contact page.
-The animated background was created with particle JS and CSS.

-### API

-On the projects page, I used a combination of GitHub's API and Axios to pull in information about my repositories.
-I originally intended to use GitHub's GraphQL API however this added an unnecessary layer of complexity to the project.
-To avoid the hassle of dealing with authentication and environment variables I decided to use GitHub's API V3.

 **React**

 I chose the React library for its ease of use and the simple fact I really enjoy working with it.
 The React render DOM renders the navigation bar out once and simply switches out the page components on a route change.